To apply for an On-Call firefighter vacancy you must:

-- Live or work within a reasonable distance (5 to 8 minutes travelling time) of the Retained Duty System (RDS) station that has vacancies
+- Live or work within a reasonable distance (5 to 8 minutes travelling time) of the On-Call station that has vacancies

-- Be at least 18 years of age or within six months of your 18th birthday
+- Be at least 18 years of age at point of application

 - Be physically fit